guifreitasds/EstudoInd/PythonStudies/todo_drf/README.md

 # TO-DO LIST w/ Django and React

 ### A to-do list with a database, using models and views concepts.
-And all the front-end are make in React.JS and connected using JavaScript
+And all the front-end are make in React.JS and connected using build and django concepts.

 # Running the project